-In addition to therapeutics, vaccines indicated for active immunization to prevent COVID-19 have been approved or authorized for emergency use by the FDA.
-Vaccine manufacturers, including Pfizer and BioNTech and Moderna, Inc. ("Moderna") have also created, developed and received regulatory authorization in a number of jurisdictions for the use of vaccine "boosters," which are intended to extend the immunizing effect initiated with the administration of the initial vaccine regimen.
+In addition to therapeutics, vaccines indicated for active immunization to prevent COVID-19 and vaccine "boosters," which are intended to extend the immunizing effect initiated with the administration of the initial vaccine have been approved or authorized for emergency use by the FDA.
+Vaccine manufacturers, including Pfizer and BioNTech SE and Moderna, Inc., are continuing to develop new vaccines and boosters that may have greater and longer immunizing effects against current and future variants of SARS-CoV-2.

 Additional vaccines and therapeutics are in development by other pharmaceutical and biopharmaceutical companies.
-Other companies developing oral direct acting antivirals for treatment of COVID-19 include Enanta Pharmaceuticals, Inc., Gilead Sciences, Inc., Shionogi & Co., Ltd., Aligos Therapeutics, Inc., Pardes Biosciences, Inc., Ascletis pharma, Inc., and others in Asia.
+Other companies developing oral direct acting antivirals for treatment of COVID-19 include Enanta Pharmaceuticals, Inc., Shionogi & Co., Ltd., Pardes Biosciences, Inc., Junshi Biosciences, Jiangsu Simcere Pharmaceuticals, and SyneuRx.

 Given the products currently approved or authorized for use as well as those in development by others, any treatment we may develop could face significant competition.
-If we are unable to develop a treatment that can be distinguished based on efficacy, safety, cost or other factors from the growing number of treatments for COVID-19 or if any treatment becomes the standard of care, can be administered at a lower cost, or is more successful at commercializing an approved treatment, even if a bemnifosbuvir COV19 product candidate is approved, we may not be able to successfully commercialize such a product for the treatment of COVID-19, or compete with other treatments or vaccines, which would adversely impact our business and operations.
+If we are unable to develop a treatment that can be distinguished based on efficacy, safety, cost or other factors from the growing number of treatments for COVID-19 or if any treatment becomes the standard of care, can be administered more conveniently or at a lower cost, or any entity is more successful at commercializing an authorized or approved treatment, even if a bemnifosbuvir COV19 product candidate is approved, we may not be able to successfully commercialize such a product for the treatment of COVID-19, or compete with other treatments or vaccines, which would adversely impact our business and operations.